Top degree $\ell^p$-homology and conformal dimension of buildings: Introduction

 Our second corollary is the description of the set of $p$'s for which the second $\ell^p$-cohomology group of a cocompact Fuchsian building $X$ vanishes.
 The same question for the first $\ell^p$-cohomology group was already solved in \cite{bourdon-pajot}: the infimal $p$ for which this space starts to be nonzero is the conformal dimension $\Cdim(\partial X)$ of the boundary $\partial X$ (for the definition of $\Cdim(\partial X)$ see \ref{def-confdim}).
-Our theorem implies that this is still the case for the second $\ell^p$-cohomology group.
-In \cite{bourdon-fuchsien}, Bourdon shows that for these buildings one has $\Cdim(\partial X) = 1 + e_\mathbf{q}(W)^{-1}$.
+Our theorem implies that conformal dimension is also a critical exponent for the second $\ell^p$-cohomology groups, but with a somewhat opposite behaviour.
+Indeed, \cite{bourdon-fuchsien}, Bourdon shows that for these buildings one has $\Cdim(\partial X) = 1 + e_\mathbf{q}(W)^{-1}$, so our result becomes $\ell^p H^2(X) \neq 0$ for $1<p< \Cdim(\partial X)$.
 Moreover \cite{bourdon-lp-degre-superieur}, for $p > \Cdim(\partial X)$, we have $\ell^p H^2(X) = 0$.
 By putting all of these results together, we obtain the following description of vanishings of $\ell^p$-cohomology of cocompact Fuchsian buildings in terms of $p$ in degrees 1 and 2.